VisDockHub/NewVisDock/Tutorial.md

 </code>
 </pre>
 <br>
-- Cross-cutting seletions (tiger example): visdock.utils.js provides various functions that users can utilize.
-The tiger picture example consists of only SVG path elements.
-Therefore, only comparison between SVG path elements and shapes needs to be made.
+- Cross-cutting seletions (Force Directed Layout Example): visdock.utils.js provides various functions that users can utilize.
+Main elements for querying are the circular nodes in this visualizaiton.
+Therefore, only comparison between SVG circle (ellipse) elements and shapes needs to be made.
 We will provide an example.
  + getHitsPolygon: this event will be called when the users make selections with Lasso, Polygon and Rectangle tools.
 <br>